MoralAlberto/moralalberto.github.com/_posts/2016-01-10-model-view-controller.md

 </figure>

 <br/>
-- The view sends interactions to the controller.<br/>
+- The View sends interactions to the Controller.<br/>
-- The controller is the class, in which the **business logic** takes place and have the possibility of updating the model or not (or it can also send an API Request to see the result in the View)<br/>
+- The Controller is the class, in which the **business logic** takes place and have the possibility of updating the Model or not (i.e it can send an API Request to see the result in the View)<br/>
-- The controller is the **mediator** between the view and the model.<br/>
+- The Controller is the **mediator** between the View and the Model.<br/>
-- The model notifies the controller the new changes, and these changes are updated in the View.<br/>
+- The Model notifies the Controller the new changes, and these changes are updated in the View.<br/>

 <br/>
-**The controller is the least reusable code**, because it provides code to interact with both the view and model.
-The view and the model are decoupled.
-They don't know about each other, only about the controller.
+**The Controller is the least reusable code**, because it provides code to interact with both the View and Model.
+The View and the Model are decoupled.
+They don't know about each other, only about the Controller.

 <br/>
 **But this is only in theory.
 In practice**, the next figure shows the **MVC** variation that Apple uses in their guidelines.